-Homestead is pre-packed with all the stuff necessary to begin the development of a Laravel application, but when it comes to deploying any application, Docker has many strong points that other virtual environments have not.
-In many cases it is a must: see this article of mine for further details.
+Homestead is pre-packed with all the stuff necessary to begin the development of a Laravel application.
+Nevertheless when it comes to deploying any application, Docker has many strong points that other virtual environments have not.
+In many cases it is a must.
+See this article of mine for further details.

 It may also be useful to look at our Ruby on Rails tutorial to get a general picture, that one is also based on Docker.

 The first thing to do is to create our Laravel stack, it will be based on the bitnami Laravel docker containers, go to your shell and type the following commands:

 $ mkdir laravel_tutorial && cd laravel_tutorial $ curl -LO https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml $ docker-compose up

 Your Laravel default application should be up and running after a few time for downloading all the images from the repos.
 All you have to do now is to point your browser at this location: http://0.0.0.0:3000.
 You should see the default Laravel welcome page.

 Enter the container shell.

 The next thing you should do is to open another terminal within your shell and issue the following command, you will enter your container’s shell:

 Now all you have to do is to follow the instructions from this previous tutorial of mine.
 The only difference is that all the shell commands will be issued inside the container’s shell.
 Moreover the final command to start the artisan server will not be necessary.
 Artisan will be already running: so here you can continue the lesson.